torresdigital/firefox-developer-sh/README.md

-# firefox-dev-sh
+# Firefox DEV auto update.
-this script install automatically the Firefox Developer Edition to Linux Ubuntu
+this script install automatically the Firefox Developer Edition updates to Linux Ubuntu and another distros baseds in Debian